| 5

 Nelson's death mask, to obtain a true likeness.
 The figurehead

-was made from teak as this was considered a more long lasting
+was made from teak as this was considered a longer lasting

 wood than the yellow pine normally used for ships' figureheads.